-The most technically sound SIB initiatives will not go far without internal champions.
+The most technically sound SIB structure won't go far without internal champions.
 One of the clearest takeaways from the symposium was the outsized role that leadership buy-in plays in getting programs off the ground and keeping them relevant.